reddvid/my-hugo-site/content/post/2021/10/ti-and-appdates/index.md

 {{< tweet 1447192871677857796 >}}
 </center>

-I follow the games by watching <a href="https://www.twitch.tv/singsing" target="_blank">singsing's Twitch stream</a> as he and his (pepega) friends cast and analyze the stream - chill and fun.
+I follow the games by watching <a class="link" href="https://www.twitch.tv/singsing" target="_blank">singsing's Twitch stream</a> as he and his (pepega) friends cast and analyze the stream - chill and fun.
 This way I can watch (or listen) while doing app coding.

 ## Coding and Appdates